 For 24 hour advice, contact Victorian Poisons Information Centre 13 11 26

 Snake bite is uncommon in Victoria and envenomation (systemic poisoning from the bite) is rare.
 The bite site may be evidenced by fang marks, one or multiple scratches.
-The bite site may be painful but usually is not.
+The bite site may be painful, swollen or bruised, but usually is not for snakes in Victoria.

 Major venomous snakes in Victoria and effects of envenomation: